 The references below show where the Company's impairment assessment and measurement approach is set out in this report.
-It should be read in conjunction with the Summary of significant accounting policies (Refer to note 4.4.6).
+It should be read in conjunction with the Summary of significant accounting policies (see Note 4.6 (vi).

 Significant increase in credit risk